 Ruby Lu is a venture capitalist investing in technology start-ups in the U.S. and China.
 Ms. Lu founded Atypical Ventures, an early-stage technology venture investment firm, in 2019.
 In 2006, she co-founded DCM China, a venture capital firm.
 During her more than 12-year tenure at DCM, she invested in, and served as a board member for, many leading technology companies, including BitAuto Holdings Limited, Ecommerce China Dangdang Inc. and Pactera Technology International Ltd. Prior to joining DCM in 2003, Ms. Lu was a vice president in the investment banking group of technology, media and telecommunications at Goldman Sachs & Co. in Menlo Park, California.
-She also served as an independent director and on the audit committee of iKang Healthcare Group, Inc., and served as an independent director and Chairman of the special committee for iDreamSky Technologies Limited before these two companies were taken private.
-She is currently an independent director on the board of Uxin Limited (NASDAQ: UXIN) and Blue City Holdings Limited (NASDAQ: BLCT).
+She also served as an independent director and on the audit committee of iKang Healthcare Group, Inc., and served as an independent director on the board of Uxin Limited (NASDAQ: UXIN) and Blue City Holdings Limited (NASDAQ: BLCT).
 In both companies, she serves as the chairman of the compensation committee and a member of the audit committee, and in Uxin Limited, she also serves as a member of nominating and corporate governance committee.
 Ms. Lu obtained her master of arts from Johns Hopkins University in 1996.
 She brings to our Board public company board experience as well as extensive financial and global market experience.